softlion/XamSvg-Samples/README.md

 Remarks:
 * The `xmlns:svg` attribute is required on the `ContentPage`.
 If you use Resharper, it will be added automagically.
 * The Svg property value is the image name.
-It is prefixed with "res:" (which means the svg file is searched in embedded resources), its extension (.svg) is optional. `images` is the folder in which you put the svg file.
+It is prefixed with `res:` (which means the svg file is searched in embedded resources), its extension (.svg) is optional. `images` is the folder in which you put the svg file.
 * All properties are bindable.

 Another scheme `string:` can be used to load an inline svg.
 Simply put the svg string after `string:`.